Past sea level

 The last time the sea level was higher than today was during the Eemian, about 130,000 years ago.

 Over a shorter timescale, the low level reached during the LGM rebounded in the early Holocene, between about 14,000 and 6,500 years ago, leading to a 110 m sea level rise.
 Sea levels have been comparatively stable over the past 6,500 years, ending with a 0.50 m sea level rise over the past 1,500 years.

-For example, about 10,200 years ago the last land bridge between mainland Europe and Great Britain was submerged, leaving behind salt marsh.
-By 8000 years ago the marshes were drowned by the sea, leaving no trace of former dry land connection.
+For example, about 10,200 years ago the last land bridge between mainland Europe and Great Britain was submerged, leaving behind a salt marsh.
+By 8000 years ago the marshes were drowned by the sea, leaving no trace of any former dry land connection.

 Observational and modeling studies of mass loss from glaciers and ice caps indicate a contribution to a sea-level rise of 2 to 4 cm over the 20th century.

+Geological proxies suggest the Holocene experienced three distinct phases: rapid rise (11,700-4,200 years ago) as continental ice sheets melted, with rates declining from >10 mm/yr to <1 mm/yr; a remarkable 4,000-year period of stability (~4,200 years ago-1850s) with rates fluctuating around 0 mm/yr; and modern acceleration (1850s-present) driven by human-caused greenhouse gas emissions, increasing from 0.1 ± 0.2 mm/yr in the early 1800s to 1.5 ± 0.2 mm/yr since 1900—a rate extremely likely to exceed any century in at least the previous 4,000 years.